jonschlinkert/is-unc-path/README.md

 * [dirname-regex](https://github.com/regexps/dirname-regex): Regular expression for matching the directory part of a file path.
 * [is-glob](https://github.com/jonschlinkert/is-glob): Returns `true` if the given string looks like a glob pattern.
 * [path-regex](https://github.com/regexps/path-regex): Regular expression for matching the parts of a file path.
-* [unc-path-regex](https://github.com/jonschlinkert/unc-path-regex): Returns true if a filepath is a windows UNC file path.
+* [unc-path-regex](https://github.com/jonschlinkert/unc-path-regex): Regular expression for testing if a file path is a windows UNC file path.
+Can… [more](https://github.com/jonschlinkert/unc-path-regex)

 ## Running tests